CESNET/etlog/doc/notes.md

 Each instituon hay have administrators specified.

-If the insititution is defined and has administrators defined, the administrator(s) get a report every once every month.
+If the insititution is defined and has administrators defined, the administrator(s) get a report once every month.
 For more see [reports](#reports).

 The only exception is realm "cz" which does not correspond with any institution.